kasuganosoras/Libvirt-Manager/README.md

 $Libvirt->setHost("192.168.3.181", 22, "/data/libvirt/");
 $Libvirt->connect("root", "123456");
 ```
-This code will connect to your server using SSH, make sure your server sshd service is running.

 The `192.168.3.181` is your server hostname, `22` is your server port, and `/data/libvirt/` is your libvirt data save path.

 For authenticate, use username and password, the username and password in example code is `root` and `123456`.

 ### Example code for create a virtual machine

+The following example code will create a virtual machine called Test and allocate 2 CPU cores, 2 GB of memory to it.

 ```php
 $Libvirt->createDisk("Test", "qcow2", "30G");